-WPACs are stand-alone, incorporated societies with a mandate for effective watershed management.
+Water for Life: Alberta’s Strategy for Sustainability was created in 2003.
 Throughout the Water for Life public consultation process, Albertans expressed a strong interest in playing a significant role in managing Alberta’s water resources and influencing change within watersheds by directly influencing policy and legislation development, tracking, and reporting on the condition of watersheds.
+As a result, the strategy emphasizes collaborative, community partnerships to manage and protect water resources including designating Watershed Planning and Advisory Councils (WPACs).
+The Battle River Watershed Alliance was created in 2006 and soon after was selected as a WPAC for the Battle River and Sounding Creek watersheds.

 Currently there are 11 WPACs in Alberta.
 From North to South: